Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 * Objective: analyze and design your company's jobs using [ONET](https://www.onetonline.org/)
 ***
 ### Managers
-* ONET-SOC code and title:
+* ONET-SOC code and title:11-9021.00 - Construction Managers
 * 5 most important tasks they carry out (provide the importance score, in Details):
 * Is this job routine?
 Your judgment (0-10):
 * Is this job cognitive?
 Your judgment (0-10):